dougy147/scitopdf/README.md

 # Examples

-Here's the result on `scitopdf` with a (free and open access) article.
+Here's the result of `scitopdf` with a (free and open access) article.

 ![](images/example1.png)